 I am a multimedia artist/sculptor based in Sheffield.
-My work addresses the perilous state of our fucked up planet/society.
+My work addresses the perilous state of our planet/society.
 Proud to be working class, I continue to rage through the Anthropocene.

 Born in the Black Country, son of a nut and bolt forger, I danced my way through Northern Soul, Punk and into New Wave, before making a break to Sheffield in 1980.
 At art college, I revelled in everything that I could lay my hands on, sculpting, painting, making videos, making noise etc. Not a musician, I formed/joined/performed with local bands, eg In the Nursery/The Anti Group.
 Being politically active, I took a proactive part in 2 occupations at the college, was active in support of working class struggles eg miners strike, using my artwork to agitate where possible.